Chungdahm Learning: History

 Chungdahm Learning was founded in 1998 by CEO Young Hwa Kim, starting as Chungdahm Institute (CDI) and incorporating in 2002.
-Chungdahm Learning focuses on teaching English a second language for students through test prep, critical thinking, and literature content modules.
+Chungdahm Learning focuses on teaching English as a second language through test prep, critical thinking, and literature content modules.
 Chungdahm's methodology implements the use of smart classrooms using tablet PCs and smart textbooks, a first in Korea.

 It launched April Institute to target younger elementary school students in 2007 and was listed on the KOSDAQ market in 2008.
 In 2012, Chungdahm Learning acquired CMS Education (Creative Math & Science).
 In 2013, Chungdahm 3.0, a smart learning solution, was launched to operate Smart Class at CDL schools.
-3.0 classes primarily used the tablet PC instead of traditional textbooks.

 In April 2014, Chungdahm announced plans to partner with Knewton to incorporate adaptive learning into its curriculum.
 Chungdahm entered into partnerships with Apax Holdings and EGroup in 2016 to expand Chungdahm's market presence into Vietnam.

 In 2022, Chungdahm and CMS began functioning together under the Creverse brand.